 5 Tips for Success Practicing Yoga at Home

 There are so many fantastic at-home yoga and fitness programs available right now.
-From DVDs and streaming videos, to books and pose charts, there’s never been a better time to learn yoga on your own, but the big problem most students experience is the challenge of actually getting out of bed, rolling out your mat, and getting started.
+From streaming videos to books and pose charts, there’s never been a better time to learn yoga on your own, but the big problem most students experience is the challenge of actually getting out of bed, rolling out your mat, and getting started.

 Does anyone consistently practice yoga at home?

 As a yoga teacher and teacher trainer, I’ll be the first to tell you that very few students are successful, but as someone who has been fortunate enough to maintain an at-home practice for over a decade now, I’ll share with you five of the tips that have made it work for me in the hopes that they will work for you too.

 #1 – Be Realistic About Your Time Commitment

 Before I had kids and businesses, I used to practice for 2-3 hours per day, every day.
 This was a total self-indulgent luxury, and I loved it.
 But as my family and business life grew, I realized it was too big an ask on all the other people in my life.